A variety of resources exist to help finance your graduate degree and support you as a continuing student. Funding exists in the following forms:

 Important Dates to Consider

-January 15, 2020: Application Deadline.
-Students must apply by this deadline to be considered for SEAS funding.
+January 15, 2022: Application Deadline.
+Master's applicants must apply by this deadline to be considered for SEAS funding.
 Ninety percent of SEAS financial aid is awarded through this process.

 Early October and late February: GSI application period.